WCSCourses/COG-Train_Resources/power_of_genomics_set1.md

 _Source: [Nature Reviews Biotechnology](https://www.nature.com/articles/s41579-021-00535-6)_

 Even though viruses are simple structures, they exist in a variety of shapes and sizes.
 Some viruses, like SARS-CoV-2, are relatively large – measuring around 100th of a millimetre in diameter.
 Others like the rhinovirus (which causes the common cold) are much smaller – around one-third of the size of SARS-CoV-2.
 Some viral capsids are covered by a spiky protein envelope (such as SARS-CoV-1 and SARS-CoV-2), whereas others have no envelope at all (such as Poliovirus).
-Some viruses exist in more complex shapes – resembling a lunar lander, or a spider (such as the Bacteriophage depicted in Figure 2).
+Some viruses exist in more complex shapes – resembling a lunar lander, or a spider.
 [Some people debate whether they’re a true form of life](https://www.sciencedirect.com/science/article/pii/S1369848616300103?via%3Dihub)

 Viruses infect all known species of life and they require an actively growing cell to replicate.
 They are usually specific to one type of cell, which ranges from a single free-living cell such as amoebae, up to a cell that forms part of a bigger multi-cellular organism like us.
 Viruses have a reputation for being the cause of disease – but not all of them do!
 [The World needs viruses to function](https://www.bbc.com/future/article/20200617-what-if-all-viruses-disappeared) – and can even prove useful as [vital tools for scientific research](https://blog.addgene.org/using-virus-in-your-research-a-primer-for-beginners).